vijaymathew/slogan/README.md

     $ sudo ./install

-This will copy the slogan executable program to `/usr/local/bin`.
-`/etc/slogan` is the default SLOGAN_ROOT where all runtime dependencies and packages are installed.
-SLOGAN_ROOT can be customized through the command-line:
+This will build and install slogan with `/etc/slogan` as SLOGAN_ROOT where all runtime dependencies and packages are installed.
+SLOGAN_ROOT can be customized through a command-line argument:

     $ sudo ./install /users/me/slogan